angelajjones/portfolio/PhD/README.md

 I summarise two of my studies focusing on these building blocks below.

-# Changes in the mental representation of information
+# Changes in how information is represented in the mind